• Home

 This post may contain Affiliate Links.
 Please read our privacy policy here.

-Whatever you want to call them scalloped potatoes, cheesy potato casserole or potatoes au gratin, this potato dish is so rich and creamy!
-This recipe is truly the best for super cheesy scalloped potatoes.
-We make them every year for Thanksgiving and they’re always a hit.
-A cheesy potato casserole with cream, gruyere cheese, onions, shallots and tender gold potatoes.
-Every bite is fulll of flavor and goes so well with turkey and stuffing.
-They’re rich, creamy and absolutely divine!
+We make this classic side dish every year for Thanksgiving and they’re always a hit.
+A cheesy potato casserole with cream, gruyere cheese, onions, shallots, and tender gold potatoes.
+Every bite is full of flavor and goes so well with turkey and stuffing.
+These cheesy potatoes are rich, creamy, and absolutely divine!

 Scalloped potatoes are an incredible dish that is sure to satisfy the whole family.
-They’re cheesy, creamy, rich potatoes that are the perfect side dish for ham or turkey.
-You can cook them for Thanksgiving or Christmas or you can dish them up to your family on any other day of the week.
+They’re cheesy, creamy, rich potatoes that are the perfect side dish for our ham recipe or turkey.

 If you’re interested in learning how to make the perfect cheesy scalloped potatoes recipe, this helpful guide is for you.
 Let’s take a look at everything you need to know about scalloped potatoes to whip up the perfect dish.